Leslie Joseph Hooker

-Sir Leslie Joseph Hooker (18 August 1903 – 29 April 1976) (born Leslie Joseph Tingyou) was an Australian property entrepreneur, businessman and philanthropist.
+Sir Leslie Joseph Hooker (born Leslie Joseph Tingyou; 18 August 1903 – 29 April 1976) was an Australian property entrepreneur, businessman and philanthropist.
 From humble beginnings he created the LJ Hooker empire and was at one time Australia's largest landholder and the world's largest cattle owner.
 He was knighted in 1973 for services to commerce.

 Early life

 Hooker was born in Canterbury, Sydney, New South Wales.
 His mother, Ellen ("Nellie") Tingyou, was 18 and unmarried when she gave birth to him.
 They lived with their extended family, which included his grandfather, the Chinese-born James Tingyou.
 Nellie died at age 25 of tuberculosis, leaving Leslie an orphan at just 8 years of age.
 He was raised by his extended family and attended public schools in Canterbury and Beecroft.
 He began working at 13 years of age, initially with a Japanese import and export company and later as a ship's purser.